Straus Street: Other points of interest

 On the west side of Straus Street, behind the Histadrut building, stands a nineteenth-century mosque and minaret named Nebi Akasha.
 The mosque has not functioned as such since the 1948 War of Independence, and is used by the Jerusalem municipality to store gardening supplies.
-A short distance from the mosque is the twelfth-century tomb of Nebi Akasha Bin Mohsin, one of the disciples of the Prophet Muhammad.
+A short distance from the mosque is the twelfth-century tomb of Nebi Akasha Bin Mohsin, one of the disciples of Muhammad.
 Between the mosque and the tomb is a small park named Turbat Qameria.

 The apartment building on the northwest corner of Straus Street at Jaffa Road was one of the beneficiaries of a full-size mural painted by the Cite’ Cre’ation company of France.
 Beginning in 1999, the Jerusalem municipality contracted CitéCréation's street artists to spruce up poor and rundown parts of the city center with the realistic painting technique called trompe-l'œil.
 The Straus Street mural, painted in 2001, depicts the futuristic Jerusalem Light Rail running along Jaffa Road.

 Commercial development

 Several businesses have operated on the street for decades.
 Zohar Cleaners, founded in the Bukharim neighborhood in 1940, moved to Straus Street in 1952.
-Bazaar Straus, a discount clothing store, opened here in the 1980s, as did HaSOFER, a sofer stam and seller of tefillin, mezuzahs, and megillahs.
+Bazaar Straus, a discount clothing store, opened here in the 1980s, as did HaSOFER, a store for products produced by sofrei stam, where they sell tefillin, mezuzahs, megillahs and Torah Scrolls.

 High-rise development

 In the late 2000s, developers received permits to construct a number of high-rise luxury apartment buildings in the quadrant bordered by Jaffa Road, Straus Street, Street of the Prophets, and Harav Kook Street.
 The 13-story Straus Tower 1, which opens onto Straus Street, was completed in 2008.
-The 12-story Straus Tower 2 has not yet broken ground.